IBM/maximo-visual-inspection-table/README.md

 See documentation for full list of options [here](#visual-inspector-dump)

-If the cli is able to successfully authenticate to the visual insights api, you'll see output similar to the following
+If the cli is able to successfully authenticate to the Visual Inspection api, you'll see output similar to the following

 <img src="https://i.imgur.com/ChbgPQw.png" />